While the 1930s provided scope for exploration of the aesthetics of bags and purses, the 1940s focused on functionality and practicality.

 In wartime Britain, it was strongly advised for gas masks to be carried at all times.
 Rather than using the standard box made of cardboard to contain and carry the gas mask, women began utilizing stylish large handbags in which to hold their gas mask.
 As mentioned previously, department stores realized the appeal of the handbag one may use to carry their gas mask, and so produced designs of oil cloth and leather substitutes.

-We can see from this illustration (right) which appeared in a 1940 edition of Nouveaute magazine an example of a bag made to accommodate a gas mask.
+We can see from this illustration (above) which appeared in a 1940 edition of Nouveaute magazine an example of a bag made to accommodate a gas mask.